Sunday, November 25, 2012

 My first three babies, December 1994, right before my life (and theirs) changed forever.

 By February 1995, I just wanted out.
 I was ready to send out a trial balloon to my mom, to see how she would react to my inclination to leave Catholicism.
 Because my mother had been raised a Protestant, I thought she would be easier to talk to than my father.
 I nervously asked: "How would you feel if I left the Catholic Church for a Bible church?"
-She answered with the words that would not only change my life, but countless other lives as well: "Before you leave, you should find out what it is that you're leaving."
+She answered with the words that would not only change my life, but countless other lives as well: "Find out what you're leaving before you leave it."

 Mom then proceeded to give me some of the reasons she had left Protestantism.
 For instance, she said it never made sense to her that Protestants place all their belief in the Bible alone.
 The question for her became, which Bible?
 There were so many different translations, and everyone had a different view on which version was authoritative.
 She was also wary of non-denominational churches in general, and she talked about "the cult of the personality," or the tendency for the congregation to rally around a well-liked, dynamic pastor who usually had a new and brilliant interpretation of Scripture.
 He would be the reason that they came, and if he left, the congregation would leave with him.